About Our Retreats

 Patricia holds an MFA degree in Creative Writing from Vermont College of Fine Arts, and completed her undergraduate degree at Smith College, Phi Beta Kappa, in 1970.
 She is a member of the Texas Writers League, Straw Dog Writers Guild, the Berkshire Writers Room, and the American Poetry Society.

 Jacqueline Sheehan, Ph.D., is a New York Times Bestselling author of fiction.
 She is also a psychologist.
 A New Englander through and through, she spent twenty years living in Oregon, California, and New Mexico.
 Her first novel, Truth, was first published in 2003.
 Lost & Found, her second, appeared on the New York Times Bestseller List and was followed by a sequel Picture This in 2012.
 Her third novel, Now & Then, was published in 2009 by Harper Collins.
 The Center of the World, 2016, Kensington Books, is set partly along the shores of Lake Atitlan in Guatemala.
-Her 6th novel, Tiger in the House will be published in 2017.
+Her 6th novel, Tiger in the House was published in 2017.

 She has published travel articles, short stories, and numerous essays and radio pieces.
 She also teaches at Grub Street in Boston, Maine Media, and Writers in Progress.